oblinger/HookAnchorApp/T/Life/Diary/Reflections.md

+### 2024-04-01  Control from topdown lists

+- TOP DOWN CLEAN UP -
+  Strong feeling of control from organizing / cleaning lists from top down.
+- RAPID DELEGATE -
+  Strong feeling of velocity from rapidly tasking and delegating stuff to team members.
+- top MANAGERS BRIONES & JUAN -
+  Velocity from setting up Briones and Juan.

 ### 2024-03-04  Occasional Loss of Traction;  now building BKT tree

 - Sometimes I am pretty effective, and sometimes I will just loose 4 hours.